NabaviLab/CNV-Sim/README.md

 10. Output: visualization of the reads to the ```control genome``` passed in the first step.

-## Simulate the simulated control genome and simulated target
+## Visualize the simulated control genome and simulated target
 Repeat steps **2** through **5** and compare the visualization for the two ..

 # How it works?